miwipe/ngsLCA/README.md

 taxa.re -- a list of taxa that will be removed from final results, format: "NCBI taxaID:Scientific name" e.g. "71240:eudicotyledons"

-sample.re -- a list of samples that will be removed from the final results, file names with the suffix ".lca" removed
+sample.re -- a list of samples that will be removed from the final results, file names with the suffix ".lca" removed, e.g. sample.re = c("file1","file5")

 group.name -- higher taxonomic ranks that will be used for grouping the taxa, format: "NCBI taxaID:Scientific name"; default: "2:Bacteria", "33630:Alveolata", "33682:Euglenozoa", "4751:Fungi", "33208:Metazoa", "33090:Viridiplantae", "10239:Viruses"

-top.abundance -- how many most abundant taxa will be illustrated in figs
+top.abundance -- how many most abundant taxa will be illustrated in figs, default 100